 A low-carb diet is often touted as a way to lower cholesterol levels, but the results of a recent study suggest that this may not be the case.
 The study found that while a low-carb diet did result in lower cholesterol levels, it lowered both good (HDL) and bad (LDL) cholesterol.
 Compared to low-fat diets, a low-carb diet often offers little or no reduction in LDL and total cholesterol levels.
 Any potential benefit of increased fat metabolism is offset by increased dietary fat and cholesterol intake.

-However, if a low-carb diet leads to weight loss, then there could be a reduction in LDL.
+However, if low-carb diets initiate weight loss, then there could be a reduction in LDL.
 Eating a diet low in carbohydrates and cholesterol that is primarily based on plants is an effective way to lower unhealthy, low-density lipoprotein cholesterol.
 Experimenting with different low-carb and cholesterol recipes can help you find your favorite healthy foods.
-When carbohydrates are included in a cholesterol-lowering diet, the quality of carbohydrates is key.
+When carbohydrates are included in a cholesterol-lowering diet, the quality of carbohydrates plays an important role.

 Opting for foods such as fruits, vegetables and whole grains, while limiting or avoiding sugar-sweetened beverages, refined cereals, and added sugars, can improve cholesterol level results.
 While these diets had favorable effects on good cholesterol (HDL), blood sugar and blood pressure, bad cholesterol (LDL) did not decrease and researchers point out that the long-term health effects of diets are unknown.
 Reducing your consumption of added sugar is another way to lower your cholesterol levels.
 Low-carb diets can be beneficial if the carbohydrates you are reducing are added sugars, bottled sauces, sweet drinks, packaged desserts, and the like.